How to choose your first credit card

 These are usually reserved for those with sufficient credit histories, so check your eligibility first (you can do this through) for free.
 If you're eligible, they can be a good option if you won’t be able to pay back your full balance within a month.
 If you do use a 0% purchase card, be sure to pay your balance in full by the time the offer ends so you’re not hit with high levels of interest.

 Many cards offer rewards to their users, such as cashback, loyalty points or air miles.
 For example, an M&S credit card might offer M&S points, and various credit cards offer Avios points, which can be spent on flights or other travel such as the Eurostar.

 Be aware, reward cards can encourage spending and usually charge high interest rates.
 If you choose a reward card, it's a good idea to repay your balance in full every month to avoid paying this high interest.
 If there is no ‘repay in full’ option on your direct debit form, write ‘pay in full’ and call to check that your bank has understood.

-If you don’t plan on paying your balance in full every month, it might make sense to choose a card with a, not one based on its rewards.
+If you don’t plan on paying your balance in full every month, it might make sense to choose a, not one based on its rewards.

 1: Check your credit score and report before you apply

 Before you apply for credit, it's always worth checking your credit score and report as it can give you the chance toto your report before you apply.
 This way, you can increase your chances of being accepted for credit and at a lower interest rate.

 Make sure you check your credit report thoroughly to make sure your data is accurate and complete as this could hinder your credit score.
 Here's aon what to look out for.